cartesi/docs/README.md

 # Cartesi Documentation

-Cartesi Docs is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+Cartesi Docs has been built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ## Requirements